 What can guests enjoy when staying in the Egham area?

 Great Fosters is near to Windsor and all that this beautiful town has to offer.
-Take a tour of Windsor Castle and see where the Duke and Duchess of Sussex (Prince Harry and Meghan Markle) were married).
+Take a tour of Windsor Castle and see the Queen's favourite residence where the Duke and Duchess of Sussex (Prince Harry and Meghan Markle) were married).
 Or visit the flagship garden, RHS Wisley, a short drive away.
-The hotel is minutes from Virginia Water, part of the Royal Landscape or visits Runnymede to see where the historic Magna Carta was signed.
+The hotel is minutes from Virginia Water, part of the Royal Landscape or visit Runnymede to see where the historic Magna Carta was signed.
+Children are well catered for with Legoland and Thorpe Park both nearby.

 Where can guests enjoy food and drink?